-Cooperation - The student demonstrates his/her ability to work effectively in large and small groups, and with other members of the health team, giving and accepting freely in the interchange of information.

-Future Potential - The student shows an ability to make rational and logical decisions regarding options, reflecting his/her ability to make intelligent decisions in his/her personal life and in clinical problems.

-Moral Turpitude (adherence to laws and standards) - The student respects the rights and privacy of other individuals and does not violate the laws or the accepted customs and mores of our society.
-The student is not in violation of the Controlled Substance Act of the United States and is not guilty of an alcohol related offense.
+- Cooperation-The student demonstrates his/her ability to work effectively in large and small groups, and with other members of the health team, giving and accepting freely in the interchange of information. - Future Potential-The student shows an ability to make rational and logical decisions regarding options, reflecting his/her ability to make intelligent decisions in his/her personal life and in clinical problems. - Moral Turpitude (adherence to laws and standards)-The student respects the rights and privacy of other individuals and does not violate the laws or the accepted customs and mores of our society.
+The student is not in violation of the Controlled Substance Act of the United States and is not guilty of an alcohol related offense. - Other-Student's behavior is not consistent with optimal non-cognitive skills or behaviors in a way other than those above.

-Use of non-cognitive evaluation
+Use of Non-Cognitive Evaluation

-- A. When a student receives his/her first scholastic non-cognitive performance evaluation with one or more inadequate categories indicated, the Dean of Student Affairs or other designated official will meet with the student to discuss the report. - B. If the student receives subsequent inadequate evaluations the Dean of Student Affairs will undertake the following action: - i.
-Notify the student in writing that he or she has received an excessive number of inadequate evaluations. - ii.
-Require the student to arrange an interview within one week with the Dean of Student Affairs. - iii.
-Forward to SAPP the results of this interview, including the student's explanation for his/her behavior.
+- When a student receives his/her first scholastic non-cognitive performance evaluation with one or more inadequate categories indicated, the Dean of Student Affairs or other designated official will meet with the student to discuss the report. - If the student receives subsequent inadequate evaluations the Dean of Student Affairs will undertake the following action: - Notify the student in writing that he or she has received an excessive number of inadequate evaluations. - Require the student to arrange an interview within one week with the Dean of Student Affairs. - Forward to SAPP the results of this interview, including the student's explanation for his/her behavior.